mpochwat/chess/README.md

-# chess
+﻿#  Command line chess
-A command line Chess game where two players can play against each other.
+Play command line chess!
+A game where 2 players can play against each other.